HassanMunene/Javascript_Work/HardJSInterviewQuestions.md

 # Hard Questions (Advanced Topics)

 ## Explain how JavaScript’s garbage collection works.
+Garbage collection in JavaScript simplifies memory management by automatically removing unused objects, preventing memory leaks, and optimizing performance.
+This reduces development complexity, allowing developers to focus on functionality rather than manual memory handling

     What is the difference between macro tasks and micro tasks in the event loop?